BlenderCharacters/6_Simple_Characters/README.md

 ### 15 Vertex and Edge Slide
 + Easy way to edit geometry without destroying surrounding geometry
 + Gives you better control of where vertices and edges are in a model

+### 16 The Snapping Tool
++ Become an alignment ninja
++ Use the snapping tool to precisely place objects and geometry